 Not everything is fun – we all know homework can be hard!
 What is key is laying down those foundations and working towards the importance of trying their best.
 If you do this away from school, they are far more likely to instill values and beliefs into themselves, which is great for growth and responsibility.
 Kids love being put in charge of something, regardless of their age!

 This is more than simply allowing your children to have the hobbies they want.
 This is standing in the snow and rain, watching them play sports.
 This is about sitting in a room packed full of wide-eyed parents watching them play Silent Night on clarinet.
 Why?
 Not because you are obliged to, but because of the look of pride they give you if they score a goal or after their piece of music has ended.
 We do it because these moments are memories forever stored in our hearts.
 Our children, celebrating their enjoyment of a hobby, in front of you.
 What could be better?

 There is also a flip side to standing with other parents – you could also make a friend or two!
 It can become a very sociable event to gather on common ground and will create a definite family atmosphere when you go.
 The same goes for gathering around a board game.
 ‘Family nights’ can be themed around picking out a few favorite games and enjoying winning and losing as a family.

 12. Allows Them To Be Them

-Nothing can be gained by living vicariously through our children.
+You can gain nothing by living vicariously through our children.
 Wishing and seeing out our own dreams through their eyes isn’t helpful to either mother or child.
-When our children are born we may even have a desire for them to be musical, or be good at dance.
+When our children are born, we may even desire them to be musical or be good at dance.
 Maybe you would want them to follow in your footsteps, support your sports team, or like the foods they like, questioning them if they don’t.
-It is a common trait in parents to stamp their identity onto their children and whilst moral codes are great to pass on, let them figure out what they like for themselves.
+It is a common trait in parents to stamp their identity onto their children, and whilst moral codes are great to pass on, let them figure out what they like for themselves.
 They will thank you for it.

 The Definition Of A Good Mother